kayla-exe/capy-quiz/README.md

 the website.
 Sans serif was selected as a backup in case, for any reason, the main font would not display clearly.

 ## Features
+- ### Logo and Title
+    - The landing page of the website has a very simple layout which includes a H1 heading stating the name of the quiz, as well a simple capybara graphic.
+Just below is another simple H1 statment encouraging users to test their knowledge by completing the quiz.

+  ((LANDING PAGE))

+- ### Interactive Buttons
+    - The multiple choice answers are placed in 4 interactive buttons for the user to select.
+As the user hovers a button, their cursor becomes a 'pointer', easily conveying that these buttons are able to clicked and interacted with.
+Once one of the buttons is clicked, another button cannot be pressed.
+This is to disallow the user from changing their answer, and potentially 'cheating'.